vicentemferrer/wdd430-todo-list/README.md

 - [ ] Create an app state to store typed tasks
 - [ ] Display tasks
 - [ ] Create a Task component (it must handle task lifecycle (pending, done, deleted))
+- [ ] Deploy to GitHub, Vercel, or Netlify

 **Additionally ...**